Isolated but not immune: Pandemic reaches Lake of the Woods County

 Lake of the Woods County was the last place in Minnesota to record its first confirmed COVID-19 infection in July, a full 142 days after the state’s first case arrived.
 Since then infections have twice doubled — to four — as visitors pack resorts and summer homes here in the self-proclaimed walleye capital of the world.

-Yet even as the state’s least-densely-populated county was spared infection for so long, the impacts of the virus have been felt for months.
+Yet even as the state’s least densely populated county was spared infection for so long, the effects of the virus have been felt for months.
 Now the delayed and busy summer could have consequences.

 “More people coming through probably means more risk,” said Kay Schell, community health manager at LakeWood Public Health.
 “COVID-19 is going to be around for many months. ...
 We cannot let our guard down.
 We need to stay vigilant.”